Simulating active agents under confinement with Dissipative Particles (hydro)Dynamics: Appendix

 \subsection{Low Reynolds number}

 To verify that the deformation observed in the flow fields was indeed due to a high Reynolds number, we simulate a pusher in the same conditions as before but with a higher DPD friction coefficient ($\gamma^{ss} = 270$) between the solvent particles.
-The resulting flow field (fig. \ref{fig:flow-field_lowRe}) is less distorted, i.e. is more symmetric and the saddle point at the front of the pusher is closer to the edge of the simulation box, where it should be ideally.
+The resulting flow field (fig. \ref{fig:flow-field_lowRe}) is less distorted (compare with figs. \ref{fig:flow-fields_bulk}a and \ref{fig:flow-fields_bulk}d), i.e. is more symmetric in the lab frame, with the vortices being more round, the saddle point at the front of the pusher is closer to the edge of the simulation box, where it should be ideally, and in the relative frame the swirls at the front of the pusher are more clearly visible.
+The flow field for the absolute frame (fig. \ref{fig:flow-field_lowRe}, right) resembles more to the one obtained in ref. \cite{starkMPC,holmLBsquirmer}.